utshomax/postman-docs/src/pages/docs/administration/managing-your-team/managing-your-team.md

 ## Updating your team’s Postman version

-If your team isn't on the latest version of the desktop app, you can update your team to ensure everyone has access to the complete API development experience that Postman has to offer.
+If your team isn't on the latest version of the desktop app, you can update your team to ensure everyone has access to the complete Postman API development experience.
 To do so, see [Updating your team to the current version of Postman](/docs/administration/updating/).

 ## Next steps

-Now that you have set up your Postman team, you can use reports to get insights into your team's API development, including tests, documentation, and monitoring coverage.
+After you set up your Postman team, you can use reports to get insights into your team's API development, including tests, documentation, and monitoring coverage.

 * To learn more about Postman's reporting feature, visit [Using reports](/docs/reports/reports-overview/). (_[Enterprise teams](https://www.postman.com/pricing/) only._)